taofeekajibade/simplecalculator/README.md

 # simplecalculator

-Page can be accessed from <a href="https://cleargoaldigital.github.io/simplecalculator/">this link</a>
+Page can be accessed from <a href="https://taofeekajibade.github.io/simplecalculator/">this link</a>

-Trying to tinker with a new app that jas just been linked to this account.
+Trying to tinker with a new app that has just been linked to this account.